OntoUML/ontouml-models/README.md

 As we could not satisfy the metadata needs of our stakeholders using the existing vocabularies alone, we complemented them with one of our own authorship, the [OntoUML/UFO Catalog Metadata Vocabulary](https://w3id.org/ontouml-models/vocabulary).

 The OntoUML/UFO Catalog Metadata Vocabulary was created to satisfy the metadata needs of the [OntoUML/UFO Catalog](https://w3id.org/ontouml-models/git), complementing the catalog's schema with properties to improve the findability and reusability of the catalog and its models.
-The vocabulary's content can be accessed thgrough the following links:
+The vocabulary's content can be accessed through the following links:

 - [Vocabulary's complete textual specification](https://w3id.org/ontouml-models/vocabulary/docs)
 - [Vocabulary's GitHub repository](https://w3id.org/ontouml-models/vocabulary/git)